ModUDuke/Causal-Inference-Introduction/chapter2.md

 With the dataframe, `UnterHR`, determine whether there is a negative or positive average treatment effect of reducing the size of Unter's HR department on employee turnover:

 *** =instructions
-- Determine the average effect of reducing the size of HR (`treatment`) on whether employees plan to leave their job in the following year (`LeaveJob`) by subtracting the mean rate of people's intention to leave their job in the control condition from the mean rate of people's intention to leave their job in the treatment condition.
+- 1) Determine the average effect of reducing the size of HR (`treatment`) on whether employees plan to leave their job in the following year (`LeaveJob`).
+- Note 1: The average treatment effect is simply the mean outcome of the treatment group minus the mean outcome of the control group.
+- Note 2: You will need to use the `mean` function, and will need to `subset` the data into treatment and control groups.

 *** =hint
-- You will need to use the `mean` and `subset` commands.
 - Try breaking the task into pieces.
-First find the mean rate of `LeaveJob`in the control condition (`Treatment=0`) then find the mean rate of `LeaveJob`in the treatment condition (`Treatment=1`).
+First find the mean rate of `LeaveJob`in the control condition (`Treatment==0`) then find the mean rate of `LeaveJob`in the treatment condition (`Treatment==1`).
 *** =pre_exercise_code
 ```{r}
 set.seed(1)